Farm Store Hours:

 Mon.-Sat.
 8:00 a.m. – 7:00 p.m.

-Please note: This is a working farm and not a park–if you wish to visit other areas on the farm, please make prior arrangements with us.
+Please note: This is a working farm and private residence–if you wish to visit other areas on the farm, please make prior arrangements with us.
 Please do not touch or feed the animals.
 Thank you!

 3085 Indian Run Road